johnquid/RicardianTriplerDoubleTokenLeXscroW/README.md

 Each party's onchain transaction to propose and confirm (as applicable) the agreement details constitutes legally binding action, so each transacting address should represent the decision-making authority of the applicable party to the Double Token LeXscroW.

+## Arbitration

+Implied warranties can arise (or be excluded or modified) as a
+result of *course of [dealing](https://metalex.substack.com/i/142402118/phase-deal-technology)*  (prior conduct between the parties),
+or usage of trade.
+May include inducing others to try something
+on the basis of one’s positive review (attractive nuisance doctrine).

+In the absence of unanimous evidence to the contrary,  when
+both signing parties to a sales / lease contract (or service-level
+agreement) have knowledge of a [well-recognized](https://x.com/lex_node/status/1831514207227101477) trade custom,
+arbitration will infer that both parties intended for said trade
+custom to apply to their contract, according to a hypothetical
+reasonable person standard.
+It is society’s judgement of how
+an ordinarily prudent person would act (conscientiously, etc.)

+For professionals, a standard level of special knowledge and
+training or expertise is considered.
+Informal agreements are
+unilateral based on their substance rather  than their form.
+Most agreements are informal, containing a mix of express
+terms and implied terms: contests, lotteries, and other such
+competitions are common examples of unilateral contracts.

+Gross negligence in relation to reasonable duty of care can
+be defined as an intentional failure to perform.
+This is rare.
+The standard of comparative negligence applies to most
+cases.
+Both the plaintiff’s and the defendant’s negligence
+are computed, and the liability for damages is distributed
+accordingly.
+We apply a 50% rule, preventing the plaintiff
+from recovering any damages if they were >50% at fault.